Micro Unit Part Three

 Reflection of Activity

 Through this activity, we started to gain more insights about perception and value.
-This activity made us want to learn more about what other aspects, other than luxury, might change perception (price, ease/convenience, etc.).
+This activity made us curious about what additional aspects, other than a luxury label, might change perception (price, ease/convenience, etc.).

 Bodystorming with AI

-Inspired by Alex Newson’s workshop on “AI and Collaboration,” we starting AI promoted boday storming prototypes.
-Body storming is like brainstorming, but making it physical through body movement and role-playing.
+Inspired by Alex Newson’s workshop on “AI and Collaboration,” we created AI-promoted bodystorming prototypes.
+Bodystorming is like brainstorming, but making it physical through body movement and role-playing.

 The first prompt we gave Google Gemini (Google 2026).